 A study of the roots and impact of different forms of oppression on the development of individuals within the family context.
 This course may be offered in an online or hybrid format.
 (University Program Group IV-C: Studies in Racism and Cultural Diversity in the United States)

 Study of adolescence and issues relating to the family of a teenager.
+This course may be offered in an online format.
 Prerequisite: HDF 100 or EDU 280 or PSY 220.

 Growing Up in America